Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Introduction

-One envisioned application scenario we will address is the autonomous detection and quantification of lunar caves and lava tubes in future exploration missions using seismic techniques \cite{Shin2024, Kalita2021, delaCroix2024}.
+One envisioned application scenario of \acp{MAS} is the autonomous quantification of lunar caves in future exploration missions using seismic techniques \cite{Shin2024, Kalita2021, delaCroix2024}.
 Seismic methods typically require spatially distributed, simultaneous measurements.
 A \ac{MAS} with agents carrying seismic sensors thus perfectly exemplifies the use case of interest.
-Lunar caves and lava tubes are relevant for future space missions: Since they provide constant temperature and natural protection from radiation, they are promising sites to be used as habitats for space equipment or even astronauts.
-In this regard, the \ac{ATC-FWI} has been proposed that enables subsurface imaging in a distributed fashion within a \ac{MAS} \cite{Shin2024}.
+In this regard, the \ac{ATC-FWI} has been proposed, which enables subsurface imaging in a distributed fashion within a \ac{MAS} \cite{Shin2024}.
 In essence, ATC-FWI obtains subsurface images at each agent via data exchange among neighboring agents using distributed data processing.
-One fundamental operation in such distributed processing is averaging of exchanged data which can be found in e.g. consensus averaging and diffusion-based schemes \cite{Sayed2013, Shi2015}.
+One fundamental operation in such distributed processing is averaging of exchanged data, which can be found in e.g., consensus averaging and diffusion-based schemes \cite{Sayed2013, Shi2015}.
 From a semantic communication perspective the distributed averaging process of several input data at the receiver belongs to the problem of \emph{distributed function computation} \cite{ma2011some,abari2016over}.
-It is a this point where we apply semantic communication techniques to appropriately encode the data of multiple transmitters (neighboring agents in the \ac{MAS}) to perform \ac{DFC} for the averaging step at the decoder (receiving agent).
+It is at this point where we apply semantic communication techniques to appropriately encode the data of multiple transmitters (transmitting agents) to perform \ac{DFC} for the averaging step at the decoder (receiving agent).
+We employ a probabilistic model for the encoders and the decoder of the proposed semantic communication system, where we assume that the decoder is modeled with independent Gaussian distributions for every vector element.
+In this work, we propose the use of semantic communication in a distributed subsurface imaging method for a \ac{MAS} to obtain reliable imaging results for noisy inter-agent communication links.
+To the best of our knowledge, this is the first work to employ semantic communication for distributed exploration in a \ac{MAS}.
+We summarize the main contributions as follows:

-We show that by integrating semantic communication into the \ac{ATC-FWI}, the imaging performance per agent is enhanced compared to a system that does not utilize semantic communication.
-In our work, we design the communication system in such a way that it enhances performance of communication-dependent processing steps in the exploration task and by that the overall exploration performance.